-Just because you share your Google Home with your family members doesn’t mean Google has to feel like a shared assistant.
+Just because you share your Google Home or Nest device with your family members doesn’t mean Google has to feel like a shared assistant.
 Thanks to a feature called Voice Match, the Google Assistant on your Google Home devices can respond with personalized information based on the voice giving the command or asking the question.
 For example, Google Assistant can give you and your partner different estimated commute times based on the addresses you have listed as your workplace.

 Do you like CNN but your partner is all about NPR?
-You can also customize your daily news briefings, so you can get news reports that are catered specifically to you, while your roommate gets specific reports for her.
+You can customize your daily news briefings, so you can get news reports catered specifically to you, while your roommate gets specific reports for them.
 To enjoy Voice Match, you’ll have to go through a short series of steps.
 Every person who uses Voice Match — up to six individuals total — must link a Google Account and voice to your Google Home device.
 Here’s what you’ll need to do to get Voice Match set up on your Google Home.

 1. Open the Google Home App

-4. Train Your Voice
+5. Train Your Voice

-5. Invite Others to Set Up Voice Match
+7. Invite Others to Set Up Voice Match

 Do your other family members and friends want to get in on the action?
-To invite other individuals to set up their own voices on Voice Match, tap “Invite” and select a method of communication.
+To invite other individuals to set up their own voices on Voice Match, tap Invite and select a method of communication.
 You also have the option of skipping this step.